bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RadialExcavationTypeOther_3RsgMwbTP2khfQXrle7GMJ/Documentation.md

-A user defined type of radial excavation when RadialExcavationType = OTHER
+A user defined type of radial excavation when RadialExcavationType = OTHER.